Why Structured Interviews are Critical [Win at Hiring in 2021]

 - Use the STAR method to create behavioral questions

-- Create a script that puts the questions in order
+- Put the questions in order

 - Create a scale to rate the answers to each question